Plant a Forest with The Canopy Project

 Forests are one of our most powerful tools to combat climate change and provide food and habitat for the species of the world.
 But our forests are under threat.

 Our planet is currently losing forests at a staggering rate: We’re losing more than 18 million acres of forests every year — that’s about 27 soccer fields of forest lost every minute.

-Earth Day Network’s Canopy Project plants trees to benefit local communities, increase habitat for species, and combat climate change.
+EARTHDAY.ORG’s Canopy Project plants trees to benefit local communities, increase habitat for species, and combat climate change.

 Trees filter the air and stave off the effects of climate change.
 Trees also reverse the impacts of land degradation and provide food, energy and income to communities.